shreshtab/iceberg-lakehouse-hol/5_Time_Travel/README.md

 ## Overview

-This module explores the **Time Travel** feature of Iceberg tables on Cloudera Data Platform (CDP).
+This module explores the **Time Travel** feature of Iceberg tables on Cloudera.
 Time Travel allows you to query data from a specific point in time, which is especially valuable for tasks like regulatory compliance.

 ### Iceberg Snapshots and Time Travel